 When eating an all-animal diet, which is naturally extremely low in carbohydrate, the body must use fat for energy.
 The body also requires dietary fat to absorb vitamins and other nutrients from foods.
 There have been a number of cultures (Eskimos are a good example) which have thrived on nearly 100% animal food diets for centuries without any ill effects.

 You may also have heard that eating too much protein can damage the kidney, but that is also not true.
-[For more information about this, see MEAT]
+[For more information about this, see my Meats page]

 What does the body do with excess protein?

 Any extra protein your body doesn’t need is turned into one of three things:

 When cells have extra protein they don’t need, they send it to the liver, where it is either turned into glucose or urea.
 Under standard conditions, 90% of excess protein is turned into urea (a non-toxic waste product) and excreted in the urine.
 The liver has a very high capacity for urea production and can handle up to 230 grams of protein at a time.